Various Orbit Watermaster Sprinkler timers are available in the market, each with varying features and controls.

-There are various issues that may your Orbit sprinkler timer not work.
+Various issues may your Orbit sprinkler timer not work.
 It could range from a bad connection to a defective timer.
 Try the following steps to see if the problem resolves:

 - Test the outlet you have plugged the Orbit into if it works.

-- If the outlet is okay, check your power cable to make sure it is not frayed or worn through.
+- Check your power cable to ensure it is not frayed or worn through if the outlet is okay.

-- Check the connection to the docking port to make sure your timer is plugged in properly.
+- Check the docking port’s connection to ensure your timer is plugged in properly.